 The IRS is used to lost or missing W-2s and other tax documents.
 So much so, in fact, that they make recommendations on what you should do.

-Here’s everything you should do in the event you haven’t received your W-2 by now, according to the IRS:
+Here’s everything you should do if you’re worried your W-2 is lost in the mail, according to the IRS:

 Most lost W-2s are simply clerical or mailing address issues.
 Perhaps you’ve moved since you filled out your form, or a 2 in your address looked suspiciously like a 3.
 In some cases, your company may be a little disorganized or off the ball, so their team takes a little longer than expected to mail out the paperwork!